dOpensource/dsiprouter/CONTRIBUTING.md

     For the rest of this walkthrough assume your starting location is in project root (default `/etc/dsiprouter`).

 3. Make your changes..
-Then prior to commit make sure you reset any defaults in `settings.py` or `kamailio_dsiprouter.cfg`.
+Then prior to commit make sure you reset any defaults in `settings.py` or `kamailio.cfg`.
 You should **not** be commiting the generated versions from `/etc/dsiprouter`, this will include changes to the defaults.
 Instead you should check which changes you need to keep by runnning diff: